12forks/command-line/examples/postmodern.rst

 allow one to trace 'calls' to with-logical-transaction by tracing the function call-with-logical-transaction.

-Merge pull request #1 from segv/transactions

-bug fix in ensure-transactions; refactor with-logical-transactions.

 Fix call to with-savepoint in save-dao/transaction to work with new api.

-Merge pull request #2 from segv/transactions

-Fix call to with-savepoint in save-dao/transaction to use with-savepoint's new api (just wrap first argument in a list)

 Revert "Refactor with-logical-transaction into a macro which simply expands into a call to call-with-logical-transaction"